FerryTempo/FTServer/docs/ferrytempo-defs-ferry-tempo-single-boat-data.md

 ## AtDock

-Indicates whether or not the vessel is docked.
+WSF Vessel API pass-through: Indicates whether or not the vessel is docked

 `AtDock`